 India is the largest milk producer with 230.58 million tonnes in 2022-23 (BAHS,2023).
 About 46% of the milk produced is sold to consumers in rural regions or consumed by the producers themselves.
 Out of total milk production 7% of milk is converted into fermented dairy products.
 Fermented milk products were initially developed by nomadic Asian cattle breeders.
 These products are manufactured by following the fermentation of milk by a specific group of microorganisms, which lowers the pH and in each successive coagulation of milk proteins along with the microorganism which remains active as long as they do not experience heat treatment.
 Fermented milk products are well-known for their superior nutritional and health related properties including prevention of gastrointestinal infections, reduction of blood cholesterol levels and ant-mutagenic effects.
 In India, fermented products such as Dahi (curd), Mishti Doi (sweetened curd), Shrikhand, Lassi and Chhach or Mohi (buttermilk) (Dewan and Tamang, 2007).

-The yoghurt is an excellent source of vital nutrients The folic acid in yoghurt and other other fermented dairy products gains more popularity.
+The yoghurt is an excellent source of vital nutrients (???????)
+The folic acid in yoghurt and other fermented dairy products gains more popularity.
 High protein yoghurts are consumed worldwide, with diversity in composition and denominations, depending on the place of origin.
 These strained yoghurts are best known as Greek-style yoghurts are characterised by protein content usually around 9% to 10%.
 Their creamy texture and their natural, nutritive and low-fat attributes have made them very popular in the past few years (Ramakrishna et al. 2024).

 Little millet (Panicum sumatrense) is one of the important minor millets grown extensively in the tropics and a staple food for the low-income groups in some countries of the world.
 It is grown widely in India, Pakistan, Sri Lanka and Western Myanmar.
 By any nutritional parameter little millets are miles ahead of rice and wheat in terms of their mineral content compared to rice and wheat (Kundgol et al., 2014).
 Little millet is comparable with other cereals such as rice and wheat as a source of protein, fat, carbohydrates and crude fibre apart from minerals, vitamins and is also rich source of antioxidants .Little millet has nutrient profile of carbohydrate (67.00 %), protein (7.7 %), fat (4.7 %), crude fibre (7.6 %), minerals (1.5 %) with 341 k cal of energy.
 Little millet comprises of lysine 110 mg/ g of N, tryptophan 60mg/ g of N, phenyl alanine 330 mg/ g of N, methionine 180 mg/ g of N, cystine 90 mg/ g of N, threonine 190 mg/ g of N, leusine 760mg/ g of N, isoleusine 370mg/ g of N, valine 350mg/ g of N (ICAR, Indian farming, 2016).Little Millet grains are highly nutritious with good quality protein, rich in minerals, dietary fiber, phyto- chemicals and vitamins.
 Photochemical help in slowing digestion process and this helps in controlling blood sugar level in condition of diabetes, bringing down cholesterol level by eliminating excess fat from Liver.
 If consumed regularly, it could help in overcoming mal nutrition, degenerative diseases and premature aging at bay (Mal and Tripathi, 2016).